facundobatista/dsaf/README.md

     <img width="80%" src="media/system.svg">
 </p>

-## Functionality provided by the central management node includes:
+## Functionality provided by the central Manager node includes:

 - Viewing the list of active sensors, their status, and reported data history.
 - Managing sensors by changing the code that handles them, pinging the nodes, and requesting data refresh.